Sequential Competitive Facility Location: Exact and Approximate Algorithms: Computational Results

 \item SCBI performs even better than BI.
 For example, the average solution time by SCBI is about $34\%$ less than that by BI.
 This suggests that the submodular and bulge inequalities complement each other quite well. \end{enumerate}

-Next, we increase the values of $p$ and $r$ while fixing $|I| = |J|$ at 20 and 30, respectively.
-Since search spaces of the leader's and the follower's problems increase exponentially with $p$ and $r$, this makes (S-CFLP) drastically more difficult to solve.
+Next, we increase $p$ and $r$ while fixing $|I| = |J|$ at 20 and 30, respectively.
+The search space of the (S-CFLP) problem has a cardinality $C(|J|,p) \times C(|J|-p,r)=\dbinom{|J|}{p} \times \dbinom{|J|-p}{r}$.
+Thus, (S-CFLP)'s search space increases exponentially with $p$ and $r$ when $p\le |J|/2$ and $r\le(|J|-p)/2$ (see a proof of the exponential increase in Appendix~\ref{apx-prop:exponential}).
+This makes (S-CFLP) extremely difficult to solve.
 We report the computational results in Tables \ref{table 4}--\ref{table 5}.
-The instances that were not solved to optimum within 1 hour are marked as ``LIMIT,'' and if an implementation was not able to find any feasible solution in 10 rounds of cuts, we report ``N/A'' for $\texttt{Gap}_{10}$.
+The instances that were not solved to optimum within 1 hour are marked as ``LIMIT,'' and if an implementation was not able to find any feasible solution in ten rounds of cuts, we report ``N/A'' for $\texttt{Gap}_{10}$.
 The average metrics in Tables \ref{table 4}--\ref{table 5} (reported in the bottom rows) are calculated among the instances that were solved to optimum by all three implementations.

-From Tables \ref{table 4}--\ref{table 5}, we observe that SCBI remains the most competitive implementation among the three alternatives.
+Shown in Table \ref{table 4}, BI is less efficient than SC, different from the results in Tables \ref{table 3} and \ref{table 5}.
+From Tables \ref{table 3}--\ref{table 5}, we observe that SCBI remains the most competitive implementation among the three alternatives.
 For example, the solution time of SCBI is the shortest in a majority of instances, and in the instances this is not the case, SCBI performs comparably with the best implementation.
 In contrast, the solution time of SC and BI increases quickly as $p$ and $r$ increase (see BI in Table \ref{table 4} and SC in Table \ref{table 5}), reaching the time limit in several instances.
 This indicates that the submodular and bulge inequalities still complement each other well in these more challenging instances.
 For this reason, we adopt SCBI as the benchmark approach in all subsequent experiments.